 If you are planning to invest in a rental property, homes in high-rent or highly populated areas are ideal.
 Knowing the rental rate in the area helps you to choose the right property and location.

 Almost everyone likes the idea of having a garden, but if you’re not used to maintaining one, you might want to think twice about whether you want to spend your weekends weeding and mowing the lawn.

 11. Water supply and sewage systems

-If you are buying property, you need to consider your water supply, particularly in areas, towns etc where excessive development has taken place.
-The affect on the local water supply and the additional sewage and waste disposal problems has, in many areas, been deplorable and will most likely, in the near future escalate the cost of providing quality drinking water.
-Before investing on property, ensure that your property will get quality drinking water throughout the year and that the civic body provides good sewage systems.
+If you are buying property, you need to consider your water supply, particularly in areas, towns, etc. where excessive development has taken place.
+The effect on the local water supply and the additional sewage and waste disposal problems has, in many areas, been deplorable and will most likely, in the near future escalate the cost of providing quality drinking water.
+Before investing in a property, ensure that your property will get quality drinking water throughout the year and that the civic body provides good sewage systems.

 12. Buy a property you can afford now, not later